How and where DEC charities are responding in the Middle East

 Examples of how DEC charities are supporting people in Lebanon:

-• Oxfam has been providing people displaced outside of collective sites with vital food parcels and items in northern Lebanon.
+• Oxfam has been providing displaced people living outside of collective sites with vital food parcels and items in northern Lebanon.

-• International Rescue Committee has been providing multi-purpose cash for displaced people and returnees in Bekaa, to meet their urgent and basic needs.
+• International Rescue Committee has been providing multi-purpose cash for displaced people and returnees in Bekaa, to meet their urgent needs.

 • Action Against Hunger has supplied 15,000,000 litres of water across 800 facilities and has reached over 90,000 people with support since October 2023.